 - Press the TYPE button to activate program type select mode.
-TYPE and a PTY will appear on the display. - Turn the TYPE knob or press and release the TYPE button to select a PTY. - Once the desired PTY is displayed, press and release either the TYPE or the SEEK arrows to select and to take you to the PTY's first station. - 4.
-To go to another station within that PTY and the PTY is displayed, press either the TYPE or the SEEK arrows once.
+TYPE and a PTY appears on the display. - 2.
+Turn the TYPE knob or press and release the TYPE button to select a PTY. - Once the desired PTY is displayed, press and release either the TYPE or the SEEK arrows to select and to take you to the PTY's first station. - To go to another station within that PTY and the PTY is displayed, press either the TYPE or the SEEK arrows once.
 If the PTY is not displayed, go back to Step 1. - 5.
 Press either the TYPE or the SEEK arrows to exit program type select mode.

-If the radio cannot find the desired program type, NONE will appear on the display and the radio will return to the last station you were listening to.
+If the radio cannot find the desired program type, NONE appears on the display and the radio returns to the last station you were listening to.